This is where you'll find instructions for installing Astro on the Google Cloud Platform (GCP).

 You then need to accept a VPC peering request from Astronomer after Astro is installed.
 To accept the request, follow Using VPC network peering in GCP documentation.

 Once VPC peered with Astronomer, configure and validate the following to ensure successful network communications between Astro and your resources:

-Once you've provided Astronomer with the information for your setup, the Astronomer team will finish creating your first Cluster on GCP.
+Once you've provided Astronomer with the information for your setup, Astronomer finishes creating your first cluster on GCP.

 This process can take some time.
-Wait for confirmation that the installation was successful before proceeding to the next step.
+Wait for confirmation that the installation is successful before proceeding to the next step.

 Step 5: Create a Deployment

-Once Astronomer confirms that your Astro Cluster has been created, you are ready to create a Deployment and start deploying DAGs.
-Log in to the Cloud UI and create a new Deployment.
-If the installation was successful, your new Astro Cluster will be listed as an option under the Cluster menu:
+When Astronomer confirms that your Astro cluster has been created, you are ready to create a Deployment and start deploying DAGs.
+Log in to the Cloud UI again and create a new Deployment.
+If the installation is successful, your new Astro cluster is listed as an option below the Cluster menu: